broken-byte/HR_test_environment_with_solutions/readMe.md

 that Hacker Rank provides which contain the SUPER long test data for time complexity tests.

+I ALSO added created a tools directory with common algorithm things I found myself repeating, so feel free to use those with confidence as I have unit tests to validate their utility

-The repo is divided up into different topics from data structures & algorithms,i.e., sorting, arrays, greedy algorithms, etc. (not including the test_utilities directory)
+The repo is divided up into different topics from data structures & algorithms,i.e., sorting, arrays, greedy algorithms, etc. (omitting the test_facilities and tools directory, of course)

 It is further divided into easy, medium, hard, and advanced problem sets for each topic.

-The repo is FURTHER divided into the problems themselves, which are further divided into:
+The repo is FURTHER divided into the problems themselves, which contain:
 - test_resources
 - brute_force.py
 - optimal.py